Your Basket

 Round Bangles

-Round bangles can be made in different profiles such as round, oval or rectangular and in different widths and thicknesses.
-The round cross-section is ideal for adding charms.
-Round bangles are made from solid or hollow wire.
+Round bangles come in various profiles, including round, oval, and rectangular shapes, as well as different widths and thicknesses.
+The round cross-section is particularly suitable for adding charms.
 All Faller round bangles are made from solid wire.
-The solid silver thicker round bangles are usually worn individually but in thinner styles, multiple bangles can be worn at the same time.
+The thicker solid silver bangles are typically worn individually, while the thinner styles can be stacked and worn together.

 Torc Bangles

-Like round bangles, they can be made in different profiles such as round, oval or rectangular and different widths and thicknesses in silver or gold.
-Torc bangles can also be made from solid or hollow wire but hollow versions are more susceptible to kinking.
-All Faller round bangles are made from solid wire.
+Like round bangles, torc bangles can be crafted in various profiles, such as round, oval, or rectangular, and come in different widths and thicknesses in either silver or gold.
+They can be made from solid or hollow wire; however, hollow versions are more prone to kinking.
+All Faller round bangles are crafted from solid wire.
+Solid silver torcs are gaining popularity, especially among men, making them an excellent choice for men’s jewelry gifts.

 Cuff Bangles